This article was updated on July 29, 2020.

 Just as Seattle-area school districts were finalizing re-opening plans for fall instruction, rising COVID-19 levels forced them to reconsider the wisdom and safety of any in-person education.
 Several districts, from Kent to Northshore have recently committed to begin the school year completely online, and others are expected to follow suit this week.

 On June 11, Washington Superintendent of Public Instruction Chris Reykdal raised the hopes of parents everywhere, stating that schools would be opening for in-person instruction in the fall.

 As parents joyfully tossed learning packets in the air, canceled ABC Mouse subscriptions and assured bosses of their undivided attention come September, school leaders were a bit more skeptical.

 “Reykdal’s initial comments came as a shock, that he expected all students back in school,” says Dan Voelpel, executive director of communications at Tacoma Public Schools.
 “He’s walked back some of his comments … acknowledging that it’s impossible for school districts to safely bring all students back.”

 In a June 20 address, Reykdal admitted it was unlikely every student could attend school daily.
-Unless a county is in phase 4 of the governor's reopening plan, schools can reopen only if student desks are 6 feet apart.
-Given current building and class sizes, the only way to solve this geometric conundrum is to have fewer students in the room, making a combination between in-person and distance learning the most likely scenario for the 2020–2021 school year.
+Schools can reopen only if student desks are situated 6 feet apart.
+Given current building and class sizes, the only way to solve this spatial conundrum is to have fewer students in the room, making a combination of in-person and distance learning the most likely scenario for the 2020–2021 school year — at that time.

 Information and statements from specific districts: